Aydin-ab/ray-aydin/doc/source/serve/multi-app.md

 ```

 ### Send requests between applications
 You can also make calls between applications without going through HTTP by using the Serve API `serve.get_app_handle` to get a handle to any live Serve application on the cluster.
 This handle can be used to directly execute a request on an application.
-Take the classifier and translator app above as an example.
+Take the classifier and translator app preceding as an example.
 You can modify the `__call__` method of the `ImageClassifier` to check for another parameter in the HTTP request, and send requests to the translator application.

 ```{literalinclude} doc_code/image_classifier_example.py
 :language: python